phques/Typing/README.md

 + Moving towards supporting 4 layers (main+alt x 2 (shifted))
   Internal changes only.
 At this point, it still is only main+shifted as far as user is concerned
 + bringing back keepShiftPairs (ALL pairs stay together)
-+ adding setKeepShiftPairsChars, to set which characters must stay in pairs.
++ adding setkeeppairschars, to set which characters must stay in pairs.
   Any character in this list will stay with its counterpart.
   Defaults to old original MTGAP